ankane/ahoy/README.md

 :fire: Simple, powerful visit tracking for Rails

+Visits are stored in **your database** so you can easily combine them with other data.

 You get:

 - traffic source - referrer, referring domain, landing page, search keyword